Government Expenditure and Revenue Scotland: GERS and the 2014 Scottish independence referendum

 Based on the methodologies used, falling oil revenues resulted in the final GERS report before the referendum, published in March 2014, indicating a weaker Scottish economic position than previous years.
 The nominal Scottish deficit went from 5% in financial year 2011/2012 to 8.3% in 2012/2013.
+First Minister Alex Salmond nevertheless claimed that GERS confirmed "Scotland is one of the wealthiest countries in the world".
+In August 2014, Finance Secretary John Swinney said that the GERS report showed that Scotland had been in a stronger financial position than the rest of the UK for the previous five years.